micahmarkman/DAT8_micah/Assignments/02_command_line_chipotle.md

 over time or over location.
 The ~$2.50 price difference between versions of something (e.g. on Veggie Soft Tacos at $8.75 and one at $11.25 is a function of whether there is Guacamole or not; verified by grepping for this specifically).

-**Submitting Your Homework:**

-* Create a Markdown file that includes your answers **and** the code you used to arrive at those answers.
-* Add this Markdown file to a GitHub repo that you'll use for all of your coursework.
-* Submit a link to your repo using the homework submission form.